hyperhq/docs.hypercontainer.io/why_hyper.md

 ## BYOK - bring your own kernel

 In a multi-tenant environment, the platform must allow developers to pick different kernel and modules.
-This is an easy job in Hyper, but very hard to do in containers, due to the fact of ”sharing the host kernel".
+This is an easy job in Hyper, but very hard to do in containers, due to the fact of "sharing the host's kernel".

 ## Production Ready